mingyue21/moviemart-react-web-app/README.md

 # MovieMart Application
+This is client side for https://moviemart.netlify.app

+For server side, refer to https://github.com/mingyue21/moviemart-node-server-app

 MovieMart is a web application that allows users to search and browse movies, view movie details, and purchase movie tickets.
 The application is designed to provide a seamless and user-friendly experience to its customers.

 ## Features
+* Account Management
+  * Register
+  * Login
+* Anonymous User (Applicatble to all user types)
+  * Browse movies ranked by bookmark counts

-Search movies by title
+  * Search movies through external APIs
-Browse movies by popularity, rating, and release date View movie details including release year, popularity, overview Purchase movie tickets
+  * View movie details including release year, popularity, overview
-Create an account and save favorite movies
-Create a theater and add moviews
+  * View other user profile
+* Regular User (Applicable to all registered users)
+  * Bookmark movies
+  * Book tickets
+  * Update profile
+* Admin
+  * Add movies
+  * Approve theaters
+* Theater Owner
+  * Add theaters
+  * Add shows

 ## Technologies Used